 Commonwealth of Pennsylvania

-Governor Tom Corbett nominated Jennifer Storm as Commonwealth Victim Advocate on Nov.
-8, 2013.
+Governor Tom Corbett nominated Jennifer R. Storm as Commonwealth Victim Advocate on November 8, 2013.
 She was confirmed by the state Senate on Dec.
 10, 2013, to serve a six-year term.
 As Victim Advocate, she is responsible for representing the rights and interests of crime victims before the Board of Probation and Parole (PBPP) and the Department of Corrections (DOC) and to provide notification to crime victims of the potential for inmate release, opportunity to provide testimony, and notification of the inmate’s movement within the correctional system.
 Further, Ms. Storm is responsible for advocating the interests of adult and juvenile crime victims throughout Pennsylvania.

 Prior to this appointment, Ms. Storm served for 10 years as executive director of the Dauphin County Victim/Witness Assistance Program, a non-profit organization which provides direct services to victims of crime, community outreach and training in victim’s rights, and crisis response services.

 The author of several books and magazine articles, Ms. Storm has received numerous awards for the telling of her personal story of victimization, addiction and recovery.
 She has traveled the country giving keynotes, lectures, workshops, and panel discussions regarding victims’ rights, LGBT rights, addiction and recovery, and civil rights.